pandas-dev/pandas/doc/source/io.rst

 ``select_as_multiple``, that can perform appending/selecting from
 multiple tables at once.
 The idea is to have one table (call it the selector table) that you index most/all of the columns, and perform your queries.
-The other table(s) are data tables that are indexed the same the selector table.
+The other table(s) are data tables that are indexed the same as the selector table.
 You can then perform a very fast query on the selector table, yet get lots of data back.
-This method works similar to having a very wide-table, but is more efficient in terms of queries.
+This method works similar to having a very wide table, but is more efficient in terms of queries.

 Note, **THE USER IS RESPONSIBLE FOR SYNCHRONIZING THE TABLES**.
 This means, append to the tables in the same order; ``append_to_multiple``